 Then, one crewmember aims a burner flame at the “throat” of the balloon, heating the air inside, as another holds a rope tied to the apex (crown) of the envelope.
 The so-called “crown-man” acts as a dead weight to ensure that the balloon achieves maximum inflation (volume) before standing erect.
 Once the balloon is upright, the pilot and passengers climb into the basket, and when the pilot is ready for launch, more heat is directed into the envelope and the balloon lifts off gradually.

-Major Balloon Festivals
+Major Hot Air Balloon Festivals

-Another popular festival is Bristol, England’s International Balloon Festival (011-7966-8716), held annually in August.
+Another popular festival is Bristol, England’s International Balloon Festival, held annually in August.
 Balloon launches take place at sunrise and sunset beginning Thursday evening of this weekend-long festival.
 Live music, family games, special performances, crafts, educational exhibits, a petting zoo, and other entertainment options populate the lawns.
 Bristol also holds a Night Glow the first two nights, a special show where tethered balloons illuminate like giant light bulbs using their liquid gas burners, creating magical patterns against the dark night sky.
 The sequences are set to special music, and are followed by a finale of fireworks.

-Steamboat Springs, Colorado celebrates summer with a Rainbow themed weekend in early July and most of that color comes from hot air balloons.
+Steamboat Springs, Colorado celebrates summer with a Rainbow themed weekend in late July and most of that color comes from hot air balloons.
 Begun in 1980, the annual Hot Air Balloon Rodeo features balloons of various sizes and shapes competing in airborne events, such as Rodeo Roping and the Don Quixote race.
 Concurrenly, an even older Art in the Park Festival adds color to downtown’s West Lincoln Park and features paintings and sculptures, handmade jewelry, clothing and toys from more than 100 artisans along with live musical performances.

-Stoweflake’s Balloon Festival
+Stoweflake’s Hot Air Ballooning Festival

-In 2005, I took my first hot air balloon ride during the Stoweflake Hot Air Balloon Festival held each July in Stowe, Vermont.
-Over 25 professional balloon pilots and visitors of all ages had gathered at the grounds of the Stoweflake Mountain Resort & Spa (800/253-2232) for the annual weekend-long festival, which consists of two sunrise and two sunset launches.
+In 2015, I took my first hot air balloon ride during the Stoweflake Hot Air Balloon Festival held each July in Stowe, Vermont.
+Over 25 professional balloon pilots and visitors of all ages had gathered at the grounds of the Stoweflake Mountain Resort & Spa for the annual weekend-long festival, which consists of two sunrise and two sunset launches.

+From the ground before take-off, I watched other balloons launch and transform the sky from blue into a medley of color while I helped set up the resort’s balloon, Spirit of Stoweflake.
 Only a few people can fit in a balloon at a time, so even though about five or six people helped inflate the balloon, only three of us ascended into the air.
 The experience of being in flight aboard a hot air balloon is ethereal: you have a bird’s eye view of the landscape and a sense of overwhelming calmness.
 It is remarkably quiet in the air, except for the moments when the pilot releases more hot air into the balloon, producing a loud swooshing sound.

 The direction of the flight depends on the wind, although the altitude can be controlled by changing the temperature in the envelope.
 We floated for about 30 minutes, the typical length of a ride, and landed on a neighboring lawn, where the “chase vehicle” met us and the crew deflated and packed up the balloon.